hpc-carpentry/old-hpc-workflows/setup.md

 Once downloaded, please extract to the directory you wish to work in for all the hands-on exercises.

+Solutions for most episodes can be found in the `.solutions` directory inside the code download.

 ## Windows-Specific Instructions